Glorious (Macklemore song): Background

-Critical reception
+Composition and critical reception

 Edwin Ortiz of Complex magazine wrote that the song "provides an uplifting, anthemic vibe that Macklemore uses to put into focus his own legacy and what it means to truly make a mark".
-Jon Blistein of Rolling Stone magazine wrote: "Glorious" has rapid percussion and an energizing piano loop.
+Jon Blistein of Rolling Stone magazine wrote: "'Glorious' has rapid percussion and an energizing piano loop.
 Macklemore unravels a torrent of lyrics that complement Grey's gospel-tinged hook."
 They regarded the song as "an ode to fresh starts and embracing life".

 Live performances

 On June 28, 2017, Macklemore made his television debut of the song with Skylar Grey on the American late-night talk show The Tonight Show Starring Jimmy Fallon.
 Grey handled the piano, with a backing band consisting six background vocalists, a guitarist and percussionist and a three-piece horn section.
 Arielle Tschinkel of Idolator regarded the performance as "uplifting" and "spirited."

 Music video

 The music video premiered on YouTube on July 6, 2017.
 It featured Macklemore's grandmother, Helen, on her 100th birthday, with the two traveling around Modesto, California, doing activities together such as shopping, egging houses, and visiting an arcade.